cubar/manifest/README.md

    `python manage.py runserver` or, a bit shorter: `./manage.py runserver`

 - you should see that you need to apply migrations, do that now:<br>
-Kill your development server by typing `<C-C>` and run migrations:<br>
+Kill your development server by typing `<C-C>` and then decide if you want to start with an empty database or with a dump of an existing one.
+- - `cat dump_orig.db | python manage.py dbshell` (if you start with a fresh database you can skip this)
+- - `python ./manage makemigration` ( it is important that you do this before applying any migrations)
+- - `./manage.py migrate`
-`./manage.py migrate` Then start your development server again.
+Then start your development server again.

 - Go to `http://localhost:8000/` in your browser, or `http://localhost:8000/admin/` to log in and get to work!